 - Invitations to members-only openings and family events

 - 10% Discount at the on site Discovery Store

 - Discounts on children’s birthday parties at the Hall

 - Free or reduced admission to more than 300 ASTC science centers and museums worldwide! (reciprocal membership is one of my favorite reasons for joining a museum)

 At the basic level, you get all of the above perks.
-For some reason, we got the “family premium” membership (so we could bring along visiting grandparents), so our membership includes a few more goodies:
+We kicked in for the “family premium” membership to bring along visiting grandparents, so our membership includes a few more goodies:

 - Up to four personalized member cards

 - One single-use six person pass